Frequently Asked Questions

 Arlington Transportation Partners rewards and recognizes Champions through several publications and awards, all which are listed here.
 Being a proactive Champion shows your company’s dedication to community and environmental improvement.
 Studies show that implementing benefits and programs like the ones promoted by Champions can also help with recruitment and retention of employees.

 Sponsored by the League of American Bicyclists, the BFB program recognizes businesses, properties, and universities for their efforts in promoting bicycling among employees and residents.
 ATP can help you gain nationwide recognition as a Bicycle Friendly Business (BFB).
 More information

 Guaranteed Ride Home (GRH), an initiative from Commuter Connections, provides commuters who regularly (2x/week) take transit, bike, walk, or pool to work with a FREE reliable ride home for emergencies or unscheduled overtime.
-While free, you must register before you can use the service.
+While free, you must register each year before you can use the service.
 More information

 Vanpool Connect is a program that connects at least four riders together, allowing them to drive on high-occupancy vehicle (HOV) lanes to shorten commute times.
 The van is supplied by trusted providers like Enterprise Rideshare and VRide, assisting riders with details such as vehicle maintenance and coordinating insurance.

 The program provides a $50/month subsidy for the first six months, and riders can even use their commuter benefits towards their vanpool (up to $260/month).
 ATP offers riders the chance to receive items that will make their vanpool commute better; vans can also be customized with WiFi and satellite radio.
 More information

 I-66 is traditionally known for its heavy traffic; however, Virginia’s Department of Transportation (VDOT) plans to transform I-66 both inside and outside of the beltway with dynamic tolls.